-When you’re living together but not married, establishing your relationship status in the eyes of the law may feel tricky.
-Providing you have a genuine domestic relationship, it’s a de facto relationship.
-At Boyce Family Law, our de facto relationship lawyers can assist you with establishing agreements and separating fairly.
-Our services are available to both same sex and heterosexual couples throughout Sydney.
+When you are living together but not married, you need to establish that you are in a genuine de facto relationship in order to make a property claim against your former partner.
+Provided that you are in a genuine domestic relationship for at least two years, it is a de facto relationship.
+At Boyce Family Law & Mediation, our de facto relationship lawyers can assist you with establishing agreements and separating fairly.
+Our services are available to both heterosexual and same sex couples throughout Sydney.

 What determines a de facto relationship?

 Whether or not your relationship is de facto can depends on much more than your declared status.
 The law also takes other factors into account, including: